vijaybalebail/python-fullstack-todolist/backend/backend.md

   </copy>
 	```

-2. Check the status using the following commands
+2. Check the status using the following commands.
+Verify the status is running for pods and you have a external-ip for LoadBalancer.
+You may have to rerun the command as it could take a couple of minutes to allocate a ip-address.
     ```
      $ <copy>
       kubectl get all </copy>